NBKRedSpy/CardSurvival-ConsolidateLiquid/README.md

 ![Coconut Consolidation](media/CoconutConsolidation.png)

-# v1.04 Note
-This is only compatible with the 1.04 beta called "updatebranch" in Steam.

 # Consolidate Liquid
 Consolidates all liquids into as few of containers as possible.
 Great for consolidating many coconuts of water.